List of Gargoyles episodes: Season 2 (1995–96)

-Season 3: The Goliath Chronicles (1996–1997)
+Season 3: The Goliath Chronicles (1996–97)

 Disney ended the original show's syndicated run in 1996, but ABC immediately picked it up, renaming it Gargoyles: The Goliath Chronicles.
-The revamped show, with a largely new staff of writers and animators, ran on ABC's Saturday morning schedule for a single season consisting of 13 episodes.
+The revamped show, with a largely new staff of writers and animators led by Canadian animator Charles E. Bastien, ran on ABC's Saturday morning schedule for a single season consisting of 13 episodes.

 Following the events of "Hunter's Moon", the public is now fully aware of the existence of the Gargoyles; season 3 deals with the public's sometimes prejudicial misunderstanding of the Gargoyles' natures and intentions.
 Disney outsourced the show's production to Nelvana rather than having it done in-house at Disney Television Animation, "Seeing Isn't Believing" however was animated overseas by Walt Disney Animation Australia in Sydney.